Women in Trade: Collins Rex, Asia/ Africa Director for GTPA

 I'm a marketing specialist who worked for years in and around the technology space, until the international trade bug bit.
 For the past 11+ years I've assisted companies to do better business, and to do it on the international stage.
 For 10 years I worked with the Export Council of Australia, managing the State of Victoria, heading up the skills team, developing international trade tools like the ANZ Be Trade Ready website, and developing and presenting more educational programmes than I can count.
 It has, however, been over the past 14 or so months that I've become well and truly entrenched in international trade, working with the Global Trade Professionals Alliance (GTPA) as the Director responsible for Asia and Africa, and developing and delivering the eCommerce strategy.

 What inspired you to enter into a career in international trade?

 I came to international trade via a rather circuitous route!
 Having owned and operated my own business on two continents gave me some firsthand insights into the challenges faced by MSMEs.
 I've helped companies of all sizes with their marketing strategies, and I also worked for many years with not-for-profits with SME members.
 Taking the step into assisting SMEs do international business, was a natural progression.

 If you were to go back in time and invite any three leaders to dinner who would they be?

 What are the top 3 challenges of working in international trade?

 As a woman working in the developed world, I don’t think my challenges are any different from a man’s working in international trade.
-I would highlight
+I would highlight these challenges:

 • Finding enough hours in the day to do everything that needs doing